E. M. D. R.

 Research is demonstrating that EMDR is effective in treating trauma or abuse victim issues and PTSD.

 The more psychologists research and develop EMDR procedures, the more it appears it should actually be called Central Nervous System Bilateral Stimulation Desensitization and Reprocessing.
 The process can be very effective using rhythmic, back and forth, eye movements, stereo audio input, or touch (tapping) to opposite sides of the body.
-One of the very important aspects of this procedure is the repeated rhythmic activation of opposite halves of the brain (Central Nervous System) while a psychologist gently guides the process.
+One of the very important aspects of this procedure is the repeated rhythmic activation of the two hemispheres of the brain (Central Nervous System) while a psychologist gently guides the process.

 It is not hypnosis, and during the process a person/client is in control and can stop the EMDR if he/she feels the need to stop.